 If you love cozy homemade meals, don’t miss my Cabbage Stir Fry or my creamy, comforting Creamy Potato Soup.

-Beef stroganoff is rich and creamy, so I like pairing it with something simple that can soak up the sauce (and maybe something green on the side).
+What to serve with beef stroganoff: Beef stroganoff is rich and creamy, so I like pairing it with something simple that can soak up the sauce (and maybe something green on the side).
 Here are a few favorites:

 - Creamy mashed potatoes: Creamy mashed potatoes make this dish extra comforting and satisfying.